serverless/serverless/docs/providers/tencentcloud/cli-reference/info.md

 # Tencent-scf - Info

-Displays information about the deployed service.
+Displays information about the deployed service, such as runtime, region, stage and function list.

 ```bash
 serverless info